darksoil-studio/p2p-shipyard/docs/guides/overview.md

 To that end, these are the tools that we chose:

-- [holochain](https://developer.holochain.org) as the underlying distributed protocol to build peer-to-peer apps.
+- [holochain](https://developer.holochain.org) as the distributed data verification protocol to build peer-to-peer apps.

+- [iroh](https://iroh.computer) as the underlying network transport to send peer-to-peer messages.

 - [tauri](https://tauri.app) to distribute apps for both desktop and mobile targets.

-- Web technologies like javascript and HTML to build the frontend client.
+- CRDT based algorithms like [automerge](https://automerge.org) to build real-time collaborative modules.

-- Rust to build the backend of apps.

 ## Building